-A person who fails to register shall be liable to a fine not exceeding RM50,000 or to imprisonment for a term not exceeding three years or to both.
+- 82. A late registrant is required to submit tax return according to the taxable period assigned to him, i.e. monthly or quarterly.
+The first taxable period will commence from the date he should have been registered. - 83.
+A person who fails to register shall be liable to a fine not exceeding fifty thousand ringgit or to imprisonment for a term not exceeding three years or to both.

-21. TYPE OF GST FORMS
+TYPE OF GST FORMS

-Forms for GST registration are as follows:

-- i.
-GST 01 Application for goods and services tax registration - ii.
-GST 02 Application for group / joint venture registration - iii.
-GST 02A Details of group / joint venture member registration - iv.
-GST Adm3 Application for goods and services tax registration exemption - v.
-GST Adm4 Application for cancellation of goods and services tax registration / special scheme
+- 84. Forms for GST registration are as follows: - (a) GST 01 Application for goods and services tax registration - (b) GST 02 Application for group / joint venture registration - (c) GST 02A Group member/ venturer registration - (d) GST B Registration of branch or division - (e) GST Adm3 Application for goods and services tax registration exemption - (f) GST Adm4 Application for cancellation of goods and services tax registration / special scheme